au-research/your-first-step-to-fair-archived/episodes/5-select-a-data-repository.md

+---
-# Select a data repository
+title: Select a data repository
+permalink: /5-select-a-data-repository
+---

 There are no hard and fast rules when choosing a repository for your data, but there are a few things to consider: